Open to the Public

 Trail maps and further information:

-A preserve map & guide is available from the kiosks at the Thompson Road parking area.
-Download the map & guide.
+A preserve map & guide is available from the kiosks at the Thompson Road and Black Cap parking areas.
+You can also download the map & guide.

 Special Visitation Guidelines: